aroran1/weather-node-website/README.md

 ```

 - Run `git push heroku master`.
 This will deploy the app and if build successfully, its accessibile  from https://aroran-weather-app.herokuapp.com/

+`https://aroran-weather-app.herokuapp.com/` is a default url at heroku.com.
+If you purchadse your own url you can configure your dns records to work with your heroku application to have completely custom application.

 ### App Path